opensafely-core/job-server/TESTING.md

 These tests should use [`Client` instances](https://docs.djangoproject.com/en/3.2/topics/testing/tools/#the-test-client).
 Ideally these tests would avoid mocking.

-This lets us test views with all the surrounding parts turned: URL routing, middleware, etc.
+This lets us test views with all the surrounding parts turned on: URL routing, middleware, etc.

 ### Notes for test authors

+We have a custom `@pytest.mark.slow_test` marker that should be used on test that take more than about 0.1s to run.
+These are excluded from `just test` to provide a quicker feedback loop.

 All tests have access to the database by default.
 You should mark up tests that don't require such access with `@pytest.mark.disable_db`.
 This significantly